-Otherwise, the Montaro is a fantastic all-round helmet which suited the majority of riders who wanted a comfortable helmet to take out on the trails all day.
+Otherwise, the Montaro MIPS Helmet is a fantastic all-round helmet.
+It suits the majority of riders who wanted a comfortable helmet to take out on the trails all day.

 Design and Construction Comparison

-The Manifest has dual-density foam liners (both Expanded Polypropylene (EPP) and Expanded Polystyrene (EPS)), which effectively means that your head will be protected from both high speed and low-speed crashes.
+The Manifest has dual-density foam liners (both Expanded Polypropylene (EPP) and Expanded Polystyrene (EPS)).
+This effectively means that your head will be protected from both high speed and low-speed crashes.

-The progressive layering means that it can distribute the energy from the impact more efficiently, reducing the force transferred to the head.
-The Montaro has a single layer of EPS foam which reduces the energy from direct impacts.
+The progressive layering means that it can distribute the energy from the impact more efficiently, reducing the force transferred to your head.
+The Montaro has a single EPS liner which reduces the energy from direct impacts.

 The combination of the two layers reduces the energy transferred to the rider’s head over a larger range of energies than a standard EPS helmet.
 This gives the Manifest the advantage, safety-wise, over the Montaro.